-World Jewish Relief, under our former name The Central British Fund for German Jewry (The CBF), rescued and rehabilitated 731 child Holocaust survivors after the liberation of the concentration camps.
+World Jewish Relief, under our former name The Central British Fund for German Jewry (The CBF), rescued and rehabilitated over 700 child Holocaust survivors after the liberation of the concentration camps.

 The Jewish children, known as 'The Boys', although nearly 200 were girls, were initially brought to Windermere in the Lake District, and later to other hostels around the country, where they were given education, training, language skills and psychological assistance to help them integrate into British society.

 I was reborn in Windermere in 1945.
 The promise of England was a dream to a teenage boy who no longer believed he could believe in dreams (Michael Perlmutter)

 This story was featured in BBC's The Windermere Children broadcast for Holocaust Memorial Day 2020.
 The drama starred Romola Garai, Iain Glen, Tim McInnerny and Thomas Kretschmann.

 Prior to the outbreak of World War Two, The CBF rescued around 65,000 Jews from Nazi Europe.
 In January 1945, following the liberation of Auschwitz, focus turned to helping survivors of the concentration camps.
 Leonard Montefiore OBE, a Jewish philanthropist who had been instrumental in the establishment of The CBF, went to Europe to explore what could be done.
 He suggested using the RAF planes returning to the UK with empty cargo holds to bring child survivors back.